 When a compressor fails, it can throw metallic debris into the system.
 Most of the junk ends up in the bottom of the condenser, but some of it can also be blown back into the suction hose.
 Flushing the condenser, hoses and evaporator with refrigerant or an approved solvent may remove most of the debris, but parallel flow condensers cannot be flushed effectively.
 Replacement is often recommended if debris is found in the system.
 Most experts also recommend installing an in-line filter (high side and/or low side) to protect the replacement compressor and orifice tube or expansion valve.
 There are also filter screens that can be installed in the suction line to prevent any debris from reentering the compressor, too.

-The vehicle manufacturers still do not approve of any alternative refrigerants other than R-134a for retrofit, though a variety of alternative refrigerants currently meet the EPA SNAP (Significant New Alternatives Policy) rules for environmental acceptance.
+The vehicle manufacturers do not approve of any alternative refrigerants other than R-134a for retrofit.
+However, there are a variety of alternative refrigerants that meet EPA SNAP (Significant New Alternatives Policy) rules for environmental acceptance.
 Most of these are blends that are formulated to replace R-12 in older vehicles.

 It is important to remember that R-134a or any other alternative refrigerant cannot be mixed with R-12 or used to top off an R-12 system.
 If an A/C system still contains any R-12 at all, it must be removed using approved recovery equipment (venting is not allowed) before a new refrigerant is added to the system.
 This is an absolute must to prevent cross-contamination of refrigerants and cooling performance problems.

 Mixing different refrigerants can cause big problems.
 For one, it will increase the system operating pressure.
 This can result in a loss of cooling performance and may overtax the compressor to the point where it fails.
 R-134a and mineral oil will not mix.
 So if somebody recharges an R-12 system with R-134a and does not add a compatible lubricant, the compressor will soon fail.